 Yes

 Execution timeout interval for the node.
-If retry is configured and the execution is not complete within the timeout interval, the node will not be retried and is set to the failed state.
+If retry is configured and the execution is not complete within the timeout interval, the node will be executed again.

 Retry upon Failure